ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using_unity_machine_learning_agents/10-Summary.md

 layout: learningpathall
 ---

-## What we covered
+## What you learned

-In this learning path, we showed how ML Agents run well on Arm devices and give us great game experiences.
-We also showed how to:
+This learning path showed how ML Agents run well on Arm devices and give us great game experiences.
+It also showed how to:

 * Implement game AI using machine learning
 * Train machine learning agents to provide varying skill levels

 ## Next steps

-In later learning paths we will take a look at deploying to an Arm-based Android device and how to use the Unity Profiler tool to analyse performance.
+Later learning paths will address deploying to an Arm-based Android device and how to use the Unity Profiler tool to analyse performance.

-## Things to try
+## Strecth tasks

-If you would like to take this learning path further, why not try the following:
+If you would like to take this learning path further, try the following:

 * Deploy to a Windows Arm device using the build option for UWP (Universal Windows Platform)
 * Teams (multiple enemies and/or co-operative with the player) - you'll need to train them to work together.
 Hint: look at adding team rewards and possibly self-sacrifice (so one character may sacrifice itself for the betterment of the team; the team reward would have to make such an action worthwhile).
 Also look at training the team characters together.
-* Non-battle characters for different sorts of characters, games and different conditions for winning and losing
+* Non-battle characters for different sorts of characters, games and different conditions for winning and losing.

-## Beyond this learning path
+## Further reading

-Should you be interested in exploring the Unity ML Agents toolkit or the subjects referenced in this learning path beyond what we have covered here, you can follow these links:
+If you are interested in exploring the Unity ML Agents toolkit or the subjects referenced in this learning path beyond what we have covered here, you can follow these links:

 - [Unity Machine Learning Agents](https://unity.com/products/machine-learning-agents)
 - [Unity ML Agents open source project on GitHub](https://github.com/Unity-Technologies/ml-agents)